cloudspannerecosystem/autoscaler/README.md

 deployed using Terraform.
 Please see the [Terraform instructions](terraform/README.md) for more information on the deployment options available.

+## Monitoring

+The autoscaler publishes the following metrics to Cloud Monitoring which can be used to monitor the behavior of the autoscaler, and to configure alerts.

+### Poller

+*   Message processing counters:
+    *   `cloudspannerecosystem/autoscaler/poller/requests-success` - the number
+        of polling request messages recieved and processed successfully.
+    *   `cloudspannerecosystem/autoscaler/poller/requests-failed` - the number
+        of polling request messages which failed processing.

+*   Spanner Instance polling counters:
+    *   `cloudspannerecosystem/autoscaler/poller/polling-success` - the number
+        of successful polls of the Spanner instance metrics.
+    *   `cloudspannerecosystem/autoscaler/poller/polling-failed` - the number of
+        failed polls of the Spanner instance metrics.
+    *   Both of these metrics have `projectid` and `instanceid` to identify the Spanner instance.

+### Scaler

+*   Message processing counters:
+    *   `cloudspannerecosystem/autoscaler/scaler/requests-success` - the number
+        of scaling request messages recieved and processed successfully.
+    *   `cloudspannerecosystem/autoscaler/scaler/requests-failed` - the number
+        of scaling request messages which failed processing.
+*   Spanner Instance scaling counters:
+    *   `cloudspannerecosystem/autoscaler/scaler/scaling-success` - the number
+        of succesful rescales of the Spanner instance.
+    *   `cloudspannerecosystem/autoscaler/scaler/scaling-denied` - the number of
+        Spanner instance rescale attempts that failed
+    *   `cloudspannerecosystem/autoscaler/scaler/scaling-failed` - the number of
+        Spanner instance rescale attempts that were denied by autoscaler configuration or policy.

+    *   These three metrics have the following attributes:
+        *   `spanner_project_id` - the Project ID of the affected Spanner instance
+        *   `spanner_instance_id` - the Instance ID of the affected Spanner instance
+        *   `scaling_method` - the scaling method used
+        *   `scaling_direction` - which can be `SCALE_UP`, `SCALE_DOWN` or
+            `SCALE_SAME` (when the calculated rescale size is equal to the current size)
+        *   In addition, the `scaling-denied` counter has a `scaling_denied_reason` attribute containing the reason why the scaling was not performed, which can be:
+            *   `SAME_SIZE` - when the calculated rescale size is equal to the current instance size.
+            *   `MAX_SIZE` - when the instance has already been scaled up to the maximum configured size.
+            *   `WITHIN_COOLDOWN` - when the instance has been recently rescaled, and the autoscaler is waiting for the cooldown period to end.

 ## Configuration

 The parameters for configuring the Autoscaler are identical regardless of the chosen